shirokumakur0/shirokumakur0.github.io/_pages/cv.md

 Work Experience
 ======
+* Dec.
+2021 -- present: Takuetsu research assistant
+  * Graduate school of information science and technology, the University of Tokyo
 * Apr.
 2021 -- present: Research fellowship for young scientists (DC1)
   * Japan society for the promotion of science
 * Apr.
 2021 -- present: Research assistant